microsoftgraph/msgraph-sdk-powershell/src/Identity.Governance/v1.0/docs/Microsoft.Graph.Identity.Governance.md

 Delete navigation property assignments for identityGovernance

 ### [Remove-MgEntitlementManagementAssignmentPolicy](Remove-MgEntitlementManagementAssignmentPolicy.md)
-In Azure AD entitlement management, delete an accessPackageAssignmentPolicy.
+In Microsoft Entra entitlement management, delete an accessPackageAssignmentPolicy.
 This API is available in the following national cloud deployments.

 ### [Remove-MgEntitlementManagementAssignmentPolicyCustomExtensionStageSetting](Remove-MgEntitlementManagementAssignmentPolicyCustomExtensionStageSetting.md)